-Motivation is the reason why we do what we do.
-It’s that inner spark that makes us want to achieve our goals.
-Think of it as the fuel that keeps us going.
+Motivation is the “why” behind what we do.
+It’s that spark that makes us chase our goals.
+Think of it as the fuel that keeps us moving.
 There are two main types of motivation: intrinsic and extrinsic.

-Intrinsic motivation comes from within.
-It’s when you do something because you enjoy it or find it fulfilling, like playing a sport you love or reading a good book.
-Extrinsic motivation, on the other hand, comes from external rewards or pressures.
-This could be working hard to earn a promotion or studying to get good grades.
+Intrinsic motivation comes from inside.
+It’s when you do something because you enjoy it or it makes you feel good—like playing a game you love or reading a great book.
+Extrinsic motivation comes from outside.
+It’s when you work hard for rewards like a promotion or better grades.

-For example, let’s say you’re working on a project at work.
-If you’re motivated because you find the project interesting and challenging, that’s intrinsic motivation.
-But if you’re working hard because you want a bonus or recognition from your boss, that’s extrinsic motivation.
+For example, let’s say you’re working on a project.
+If you’re motivated because the project is interesting, that’s intrinsic.
+But if you’re pushing yourself for a bonus or to impress your boss, that’s extrinsic.

 Motivation is crucial because it directly impacts our performance and overall well-being.
 When we’re motivated, we’re more likely to put in the effort, stay focused, and overcome obstacles.
 This leads to better results and a greater sense of satisfaction.